dtsvetkov1/Google-Drive-sync/README.md

 1) Turn on Google Drive API [here] (if you have any troubles, check [Python Quickstart guide]).
 1) Get your .json client secret config file in [Google API Projects page] and put it in working directory (don't forget to save it as *client-secret.json*)
-1) In *initial_upload.py* file script change global variables FULL_PATH and DIR_NAME to your's full folder path and folder's name, which you want to upload/synchronize, respectively.
+1) In *upload_to_drive.py* and *download_from_drive.py* file scripts change global variables FULL_PATH and DIR_NAME to your's full folder path and folder's name, which you want to upload/download/synchronize, respectively.
-1) First time you run *drive_sync.py* or *download_from_drive.py*, it will open browser/new tab, and you will need to authenticate the script (or if it doesn't redirect you, copy the link and do authentification manually).
+1) First time you run *upload_to_drive.py* or *download_from_drive.py*, it will open browser/new tab, and you will need to authenticate the script (or if it doesn't redirect you, copy the link and do authentification manually).
 1) Run *drive_sync.py* script, if you want to apply changes made on local storage to specific Google Drive folder, and run *download_from_drive.py* if you want to apply changes from that Google Drive folder to your local storage.
 1) (Optional) put script that you need to cron or any other task planner that you use.
 1) Enjoy how simple it is!